jeanvalentin/tiktok-scraper/README.md

 Videos and metadata are saved to `./downloads`, directory is created if need be.
 Videos are in mp4 format.
 Metadata is in json.

+## Metadata

+For each video, the following information is fetched and saved:
+- username
+- videoFileName
+- pageUrl
+- videoUrl
+- likeCount
+- commentCount
+- shareCount
+- videoDescription
+- publicationDate

 ## Convert output data

 Yeah sure you don't like json, you want Excel files.
 Fine.